radical-complexity/Project2029-PG/Elections.md

 ## Voter registration

+## Mail-in voting

+## The Electoral College

 ## Election Night
 It has long been a tradition that the election be 'called' on election night.
 In an era in which communication is seemingly instant, this would appear to be something that could not only be continued but improved.
 However, if we permit ballots to be counted

+## Ranked Choice Voting
+First-past-the-post voting and majority-rules voting have led to a system in which voters must operate strategically, gauge the way their fellow citizens might vote, and vote for candidates who do not really reflect their own views.
+In several cases - perhaps most importantly the 2000 and 2016 presidential elections - the presence of a third-party candidate ultimately split the vote on the Democratic side and led to the election of a Republican.
+The reverse is also possible, of course.

+There is a mathematical theory for why an election with three candidates may not necessarily be able to yield the canidate that is the most popular; see Arrows Impossibility Theorem.

+To overcome this, many other countries use ranked-choice voting, or another variation called instant-runoff.
+These have been adopted in a few places in the US.
+In places where they have been implemented, they seem to work well.
+Most importantly, they allow voters to express dissatisfaction with a major party without 'throwing away' their votes.